kp4md/rpitx-v2-Morse-Code-and-Beacon/README.md

 # To implement a Morse code beacon using rpitx v2 on a Raspberry Pi:

-First, Install [rpitx](https://github.com/F5OEO/rpitx) on the Raspberry Pi.
+First, assure that [rpitx](https://github.com/F5OEO/rpitx) is installed on the Raspberry Pi.

 Add the [cw_beacon.sh](https://github.com/kp4md/rpitx-v2-Morse-Code-and-Beacon/blob/main/cw_beacon.sh) shell script into the rpitx folder as follows:

 To create the executable script, ssh into the RPi

-Open the Terminal: Access the command-line interface on your Raspberry Pi and Navigate to the rpitx folder.
+Access the command-line interface by opening a Terminal window or ssh into your Raspberry Pi and Navigate to the rpitx folder.

 	~$ cd rpitx